Designing a Web3 Game

 The Graph (indexing for UI/leaderboards)

-Authoritative server model — client never makes final decisions.
-Client sends input (move left, attack), server verifies and applies.
+Authoritative server model — the client never makes final decisions.
+The client sends input, the server verifies and applies it.
 This prevents cheating without any blockchain.
+The authoritative server model is 100 times more effective than client-side anti-cheat because the client does not control the outcome.

-Blockchain Sync Service — separate service that listens to game events and translates significant ones into on-chain transactions.
-Works asynchronously, doesn't block gameplay.
+The Blockchain Sync Service is a separate service that listens to game events and broadcasts significant ones as on-chain transactions.
+It works asynchronously, not blocking gameplay.

 contract GameItem is ERC1155 {